 Think outside the pizza box.

-Do you like your pizza to cook quickly and the crust crispy golden on the bottom?
-If so, invest in a pizza stone and a peel.
+I am fully in favor of investing in a pizza stone and wheel in a pizza stone and a peel.
 Pizza stones are widely available, relatively inexpensive, and will last a lifetime.
 There are a lot out there.
 Wirecutter offers their independently-tested picks, to narrow it down.
-(The one I own from NY Bakers is no longer available, or else I’d have sent you there!)
 Want a little more independent research?
-Here are guides from Business Insider and The Kitchn.
+Here are best pizza stone guides from Business Insider and The Kitchn.
 This FibraMent-D seems to win across all sites.

 - If you want to make homemade pizza dough, I like Joe Beddia’s recipe.
 Beddia owns the award-winning Pizzeria Beddia in Philadelphia and is the author of Pizza Camp.
 Otherwise, just use your favorite recipe or get yourself 1 1/2 pounds of pizza dough, divided in half for two pizzas, from your local grocery store or pizza shop.